Connect with others who understand.

 • Stress management — Stress can make AFib symptoms worse.
 Exercising helps to reduce stress and stress-related AFib symptoms and episodes.

 • Weight loss — Weight loss or weight management may help to reduce symptoms of AFib.
+This is especially true for people with higher body mass index (BMI).

 • Sleep improvement — Getting enough rest is key for overall health.